hemantapkh/TorrentHunt/README.md

 - Get the shortened URL of the magnet link
 - Supports inline query with thumbnail
 - Restriction mode to hide explicit content
+- Directly add the torrent in your [seedr](https://seedr.cc) account

 # 🗣️ Languages